Name it: cosmonaut, astronaut, or…?

-In the early days of space flight, there was a Space Race between the USA (United States of America) and the USSR (Union of Soviet Socialist Republics).
-Both wanted to advance and distinguish themselves in this race.
-The first successful steps were taken by the USSR.
-They sent the first human - Yuri Gagarin into space and named him a cosmonaut.
-In response, the USA launched the first American - Alan Shepard into space, calling him an astronaut.
-Each had managed to distinguish itself successfully in its own way.
-Much later, China also joined this race, launching its first Chinese individual - Yang Liwei into space and naming him a taikonaut.
-And this tradition spread among countries and different language-speaking peoples, who began to create their own names.
+In the early days of spaceflight, there was the Space Race between the United States and the USSR (the Soviet Union).
+Both sides wanted to take the lead and stand out.
+The first major successes came from the USSR; they sent the first human, Yuri Gagarin, into space and called him a cosmonaut.
+In response, the United States sent its first astronaut, Alan Shepard, into space and gave him the title astronaut.
+Each managed to distinguish itself in its own way.
+Much later, China joined the race and sent its first citizen, Yang Liwei, into space, calling him a taikonaut.
+Over time, this tradition spread across countries and languages, with different cultures creating their own terms.

-Despite all the different names, there is a common point for cosmonaut, astronaut, taikonaut; I am not saying that all three are used to designate people who go to space; there is another nuance.
-All three end with the suffix "-naut".
-This suffix is derived from the ancient Greek word "nautes", which means sailor, and when used as a suffix implies traveler or voyageur in conjunction with the words it is used with.
+Despite all these different names - cosmonaut, astronaut, taikonaut -they share something in common.
+And no, I don’t mean just that they refer to people who go to space; there’s another detail.
+All three end with “-naut.”
+This suffix comes from the ancient Greek word "nautes", meaning sailor, and when used as a suffix, it gives the meaning of traveler or voyager.

-Technically, each of these designations is considered correct.
-The only difference lies in the language used and which space agency facilitated their journey to space.
-Officially, those who train through NASA, ESA and JAXA are called astronauts, while those who have trained through Roscosmos are referred to as cosmonauts.
-For those flying through CNSA , this designation is noted as taikonaut.
+Technically, all of these terms are considered correct.
+The difference simply comes down to the language used and the space agency through which the person travels to space.
+Officially, those trained and sent to space by NASA, ESA, or JAXA are called astronauts, while those trained and sent by Roscosmos are referred to as cosmonauts.
+For those who fly through CNSA, the term used is taikonaut.

-Another noteworthy nuance is that due to certain differences in the requirements put forward by different agencies, such as age limits, height, weight, etc., there can be differences among astronauts, cosmonauts, and taikonauts based on these criteria.
-Additionally, clear differences also manifest in the design of the clothing they wear during space flights and in space.
+Another point to note is that the requirements set by different space agencies also vary, things like age limits, height, weight, and so on.
+Because of this, there can be differences between astronauts, cosmonauts, and taikonauts.
+These differences are also clearly reflected in the design of the suits they wear during spaceflight and in space.

-In our designation in the Azerbaijani language, we have been under the influence of the USSR for a long time, which is why we use the word cosmonaut.
-The first and still, only Azerbaijani who has traveled to space - Musa Manarov (who flew into space on December 21, 1987, and worked for a year at the Mir space station) is also referred to as a cosmonaut.
+In our (Azerbaijani) language, we’ve long been influenced by the Soviet Union, which is why we commonly use the term cosmonaut.
+The first and so far only Azerbaijani to travel to space, Musa Manarov (who flew to space on December 21, 1987, and spent a year aboard the Mir space station), is also referred to as a cosmonaut.

 Musa Manarov, the first Azerbaijani cosmonaut